Non-identical moir\'e twins in bilayer graphene: Author Contributions

 \section{Author Contributions}

 R.R.-P. and D.M. designed the experiment.
-E.A. fabricated the devices for electron transport measurements.
+E.A., M.D.L., Y.H. and L.F. fabricated the devices for electron transport measurements.
 G.M. and M.DL. fabricated the samples for structural characterization and performed the AFM measurements.
-E.A. and R.R-P performed the electron transport experiments and analyzed the data.
+E.A., M.D.L., Y.H., L.F.and R.R-P performed the electron transport experiments and analyzed the data.
 T.T. and K.W. grew the crystals of hexagonal boron nitride.
 V.-H.N. and J.-C.C. performed the numerical simulations and participated to the data analysis.
 All authors participated to writing the paper.
+E.A. and V.-H.N. contributed equally to this work.

 {{\bf q}} {{\bf p}} {{\bf r}} {{\bf R}} {\bar{\rho}} {\bar{\nu}}

 {S\arabic{figure}} {S\arabic{subsection}} {S\arabic{equation}}